Rushil13579/AdminTrollV2/README.md

 Command | Description
 --------|------------
+/fakerestart | Awww.. the server is restarting, OR IS IT?
 /fakeop (player) | Sends a op message to the victim.
 They are not op...
 /fakedeop (player) | Sends a deop message to the victim.
 They are not deop...
 /pumpkinhead (player) | Gotta hide from the endermen (undoable)